The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Joan Chen.
 Perf.
 Richard Gere, Winona Ryder, Vera Farmiga.
 MGM, 2000.

-Synopsis: An older white playboy (Richard Gere) falls in love with a young white woman (Winona Ryder) who’s terminally ill, and he discovers a long-lost daughter (Vera Farmiga).
+Synopsis: An older playboy (Richard Gere) falls in love with a young woman (Winona Ryder) who’s terminally ill, and he discovers a long-lost daughter (Vera Farmiga).
 In a brief scene, Gere tries to discover who Farmiga is, but the librarian on duty declines to give him her name but instead informs him that “I’ll tell her you’re here.”
 Librarian win for personal privacy!

 Role Call: Delores Mitchell as Librarian—Information Provider (female)